Heritage Community Christian School (Brockville, Ontario)

 Heritage Community Christian School is an independent Christian school serving Brockville, Athens, Prescott, Smiths Falls and Leeds and Grenville.
 The school teaches children in JK through Grade 12 through a Christian worldview.
 Grades 9 - 12 are offered through our secondary program, "Heritage Christian High School" (HCHS), where OCT-certified teacher teaches students in a small class setting, complementing this with online learning, devotions, phys. ed, local and provincial access to athletics as well as outreach programming.
 The school has approximately 100 students.

 Extracurricular activities

 The school has a music program, including choir and music theory.
+The school also has a French program.

-The school is also involved in other programs including: robotics competition, service projects, historical fair, local and regional soccer/volleyball competitions and track and field.
+The school is also involved in other programs including: robotics competition, service projects, historical fair, local and regional soccer/volleyball/basketball competitions and track and field.

 Location

-The school is located about a 20 minute drive from downtown Brockville, Ontario in a small settlement named New Dublin, Ontario.
+The school is located about a 10 minute drive from Brockville, Ontario in a small settlement named New Dublin, Ontario.
 The school is near the geographic middle of Leeds and Grenville.